Allen Bathurst, 9th Earl Bathurst

-Allen Christopher Bertram Bathurst, 9th Earl Bathurst (born 11 March 1961), known as Lord Apsley until 2011, is a British peer, landowner, and conservationist.
+Allen Christopher Bertram Bathurst, 9th Earl Bathurst (born 11 March 1961), known as Lord Apsley until 2011, is a British peer, landowner and property developer.

 Life

 The son of Henry Bathurst, 8th Earl Bathurst, and his wife Judith Mary Nelson, he was styled as Lord Apsley from birth.

-By 1999 he was living at Cirencester House in Gloucestershire.
-From there he administers the Bathurst estate of some 15,500 acres in Gloucestershire and Wiltshire.
+He administers the 15,500 acre Bathurst estate in Gloucestershire and Wiltshire.
 It includes much of the villages of Sapperton and Coates, Pinbury Park, and the principal source of the River Thames.
 Within the estate is the Ivy Lodge polo ground, home of Cirencester Park Polo Club.
-Bathurst is also farmer of the Cirencester Park Farms.

 On 16 October 2011, he succeeded his father as Earl Bathurst (1772), Baron Bathurst of Battlesden (1712), and Lord Apsley (1771), all in the peerage of Great Britain.

-In 2018 he was living with his wife Sarah at Cirencester House, the family seat.
+In 2018 he was living with his wife Sara at Cirencester House, the family seat.

-Bathurst is active in the National Farmers Union and is the founding Director of the annual Cotswold Country Show, held every July on his estate.
+Lord Bathurst is active in the National Farmers Union and is the founding Director of the annual Cotswold Show, held every July on his estate.
 He is a past governor of the Royal Agricultural University, a director of the Gloucestershire Farming Trust, and a past President of the Three Counties Agricultural Society.

-Bathurst is President of the Gloucestershire Farming and Wildlife Advisory Group, Cirencester Housing, Cirencester Park Polo Club, and the Cirencester Hospital League of Friends, the Cirencester Band, and the Cirencester Male Voice Choir.
-He is Marshal of the St Lawrence Hospital Trust.
-He is Patron of the Cotswolds Museum Trust; Steward of the Cirencester Society in London; and Patron of the Cirencester Cricket Club.
+Lord Bathurst is President of the Cirencester Band, and patron of the Cirencester Male Voice Choir.
+He is Master of the St Lawrence Hospital charity, which owns almshouses in Cirencester, and Steward of the 300 year old Cirencester Society in London.